snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ## Deprecating Published Tracking Scenarios

+Deprecating a tracking scenario is a signal to developers that this scenario is no longer in use and should not be tracked anymore.
+However, it's important to note that deprecating a tracking scenario does not automatically prevent new events from being tracked under this scenario.
+Developers will need to manually stop tracking events for the deprecated scenario.

 You can deprecate a tracking scenario, but this is only possible for *Published* versions.
 To deprecate a Published tracking scenario, go to the **Tracking scenarios** tab and click the **'Deprecate'** button.

-A confirmation modal will appear where you can add some comments.
+A confirmation dialog box will appear where you can add some comments.

 ![](images/ts-18.png)